Rotator Cuff Tendinopathy: Comparing physical therapy, injections, and surgical options

-If there is no added benefit to the surgery, why take the risk of complications and failed procedure?
+If there is no added benefit to the surgery, why take the risk of complications and/or a failed procedure?

-In the Journal of Hand Therapy, (8) doctors at the University of Queensland suggest that patients receiving surgery for upper extremity disorders including Carpal tunnel syndrome, Lateral epicondylalgia and Rotator cuff tendinopathy from workplace overuse injury needed to be better categorized after surgery failure.
+In the Journal of Hand Therapy, (11) doctors at the University of Queensland suggest that patients receiving surgery for upper extremity disorders including Carpal tunnel syndrome, Lateral epicondylalgia, and Rotator cuff tendinopathy from workplace overuse injury needed to be better categorized after surgery failure.
 We have written extensively about rotator cuff surgery failure rates.

 Here we have a situation of a large group of people with surgical failure, yet doctors are in a disagreement about what level of failure these patients are in.
-It should seem that failure is failure.
+It should seem that failure is a failure.
 In this study the Australian doctors recognized this disagreement and found in their surveys the experts say:

 - Forty-two experts defined a delayed return to work as either a worker not returning to pre-injury (or similar) work within the expected time frame (45%);